 Crime Prevention Security Awareness Program

-Crime prevention at Southwestern is a community-based program.
-Representatives of the Administrative Services Office meet with police officers as needed to discuss area crime prevention in order to increase neighborhood safety.
-Involvement by all members of the law school and the community is essential to the success of the program.
+Crime prevention at Southwestern is a campus and community based effort.
+Representatives of the Administrative Services Office meet with LAPD officers as needed to discuss area crime prevention to increase neighborhood safety.
+Involvement by all members of the law school campus and the community is essential to the success of the program.
 By taking an active role in crime prevention, the quality of life for students, faculty, staff and the neighborhood is greatly improved.